PowerShell/ProjectMercury/shell/AIShell.Integration/README.md

 ### Start-AIShell

-This cmdlet starts an AIShell session in a split pane window of Windows Terminal or iTerm2 with a connected communication channel with the session that started it.
+This cmdlet starts an AIShell session in a split pane window of Windows Terminal or iTerm2 with a connected communication channel to the PowerShell session that started it.
 This is necessary to do to get any of the shell integration features highlighted in the demo above.

 ### Resolve-Error